Bayesian Optimization Algorithms for Accelerator Physics: Background and Motivation

-In the following sections we describe BO techniques in detail; first by providing an accessible basic tutorial of common approaches and methods for each step.
+In the following sections we describe BO techniques in detail; first by introducing common approaches and methods for each step.
 We then describe advanced modifications of basic techniques that have been shown to be advantageous towards solving accelerator physics problems.